Maltese Premier League: League committees

 The Premier Division Standing Committee (PDSC) is a body composed of the Premier League club presidents who represent their club on a board.
-These do not have executive powers but are a formal body that has official influence with regards to rules, regulations and issues that relate to the league.
+These do not have executive powers but are a formal body that has official influence with regard to rules, regulations and issues that relate to the league.
 From time to time the committee makes proposals to the respective and MFA bodies for approval.